+Retailers, hospitals, almost all manufacturers, and virtually every business in our industrial world uses power cords every day.
+Power cords are the path on which energy travels from a power supply to the machine.
+Experts rate power using volts (or kilovolts, kv, for larger quantities), so the potential of a specific cord is determined by how much power it can transport.
 When determining the appropriate power cord type to be used for different applications, there are many factors to be considered such as equipment location, duration of use, strain of the operation etc. Power cord manufacturers adhere to standard regulations for voltage ratings, current, wire diameter and length, jacket material, maximum cable temperature, as well as the type of molded plug and female receptacle to be used.
 The capability of a cord to successfully handle the required flow of electrical energy will depend on these factors, and the quality of electricity transmitted will be affected accordingly.
 Cord wire sizes and voltage capacities are designated according to the American Wire Gauge (AWG) standards.
 The appropriate wire size is therefore determined by the amount of voltage required to flow through the cord.
 Wire shape can be either flat or round according to whichever is more appropriate for the application.
 Jacket material is another consideration and may be determined by the intended use and location of the power cord.
 For example, if the cord is purposed for rugged, outdoor usage, a jacket material will be waterproof and more durable than a cord intended only for use indoors, for instance with a laptop computer.
 Another consideration for jackets is the possible existence of electromagnetic interference and whether or not the wires in a power cord require further protection, such as those used with medical equipment.

 The National Electrical Manufacturers Association (NEMA) is responsible for setting the stringent standards used in North America for electrical supply components, and this ensures a high quality of electrical supply is maintained.
 Other countries have their own voltage systems and electrical component layouts, and so those respective countries determine the standards and controls implemented in their power cords.
 Manufacturing standards such as those enforced by NEMA help to maintain consistency in power cord production, and decrease the chance of malfunctions due to quality standards.
 As with any component used in the transferring of electrical power, there are important safety precautions to be undertaken in the use of power cords.
 Personal injury, death and/or extensive property damage can occur as the result of deterioration, malfunction or misuse of electrical equipment, and it is important for there to be measures in place to reduce these risks.
 Polarization, or grounding, is an important aspect of electrical plugs and appliances, especially for higher voltage appliances or for electrical equipment that has a higher risk of causing electric shock when live.
 Sensitive electrical equipment and products should only be used with polarized or grounded cord sets.
 Other safety precautions for electrical supply components include plug covers, waterproof protective materials, fuses and circuit breakers.